-The authors also acknowledge the contributions of P5 Fiscal Strategies team members who supported provider data collection and outreach, including Jessica Rodriquez-Duggan who led outreach to Spanish speaking providers, and Casey Amayun, Carina Lane, Abby McCartney, Abigail Molina, Cong Wen, and Winnie Weng.
+The authors also acknowledge the contributions of P5 Fiscal Strategies team members who supported provider data collection and outreach, including Jessica Rodriguez-Duggan who led outreach to Spanish speaking providers, and Casey Amayun, Carina Lane, Abby McCartney, Abigail Molina, Cong Wen, and Winnie Weng.
 The Agile Visual Analytic Lab (AVAL) at the UCLA Luskin School of Public Affairs also provided support in the administration of the online survey and tracking responses.

-The study was funded by the Pritzker Children's Initiative and the Heising-Simons Foundation.
-Their generous support of this independent study is greatly appreciated.
+The study was funded by the Pritzker Children's Initiative, the Heising-Simons Foundation, and the Conrad N. Hilton Foundation.